yt-project/yt/doc/source/developing/deprecating_features.rst

 message and two version numbers, indicating the earliest release deprecating the feature and the one in which it will be removed completely.

-The message should indicate a viable alternative to replace the deprecated feature at the user level.
+The message should indicate a viable alternative to replace the deprecated feature at the user level. ``since`` and ``removal`` arguments should indicate in which release something was first deprecated, and when it's expected to be removed.
+While ``since`` is required, ``removal`` is optional.
-``since`` and ``removal`` are required [#]_ keyword-only arguments so as to enforce readability of the source code.

 Here's an example call.